rhofvendahl/visual_parse/README.md

 #### Inferential Graph [Experimental]
 To the right of the resize-able divider, a number of inferred relations are visualized as a separate graph.

 Red nodes again represent noun chunks, now with all co-references ('this', 'that', 'him', 'it', etc.) consolidated into a single entity.
+Entities recognized as persons are connected with 'statement' nodes derived from the unstructured text.
+Lastly, for select statements the relevant person's possible state of mind is inferred and represented a series of additional statements, each labeled with the inferential weight.

 ## Pipeline